Onigam/fat-chatgpt/README.md

 The API key is not stored in the server.

-The application is built with Next.js.
+The application is built with Next.js and hosted by Vercel.

 Here the sequence diagram of the application: